Arts Research. Journalism. Interviews. Photography - Arts Project Management & Gallery Support

 Where it's different to "Flog It!" is that we go on the rostrum and auction the items ourselves rather than give it to another auctioneer to do so, so the onus is on us to sell it.

 It's one hour long and on Channel 5 and coming out soon.
-We are out on the road again in March travelling across England, Scotland and Wales to complete the other 40.
+We are out on the road again in March traveling across England, Scotland, and Wales to complete the other 40.

 What tips do you provide to people wishing to buy?

 Natural history really ... anything that's a curio for me is fascinating and they are exceptionally rare.
-It's hard to do a price comparable.
+It's hard to do a price comparison.

 If someone wants to buy a chest of drawers, you can Google chest of drawers.
-There are many selling sites, about 600 at any one time to choose from, so you can choose your wood, sizes, period and price and home in to what you want and you do your price comparable and d that's how you buy really - there's so much choice.
+There are many selling sites, about 600 at any one time to choose from, so you can choose your wood, sizes, period, and price and home into what you want and you do your price comparable, and that's how you buy really - there's so much choice.

-In the next couple of weeks I am hoping to buy a stalactite which was found in the Cheddar Gorge by a Victorian collector over one metre high.
+In the next couple of weeks, I am hoping to buy a stalactite which was found in the Cheddar Gorge by a Victorian collector over one metre high.
 That kind of thing looks so fantastic on an office, desk or in a library or studio.
-It's just different and it's quirky, its got texture to it and its got these tonal qualities which only history brings, natural history items have a tonal quality when they are not fussed, re-coloured or touched up with and left natural.
+It's just different and it's quirky, its got texture to it and its got these tonal qualities that only history brings, natural history items have a tonal quality when they are not fussed, re-colored or touched up with and left natural.
 It's just a piece of history that takes you back in time.

-All of these kind of things are provenance and provenance means it adds value because it's not just an object it's a piece of social history, a document so it brings history alive, a portal in to the past, takes you back in time, a connection to our ancestors and that's really special and antiques do that.
+All of these kinds of things are provenance and provenance means it adds value because it's not just an object it's a piece of social history, a document that brings history alive, a portal into the past, takes you back in time, a connection to our ancestors and that's really special and antiques do that.
 Quirky items of natural history for me are wonderful.

-Obviously, don't go anything listed on endangered certificates that need CITES certificates because it's not PC any more to have stuff like that or to buy things like that anymore.
+Obviously, don't go with anything listed on endangered certificates that need CITES certificates because it's not PC anymore to have stuff like that or to buy things like that anymore.
 Stay away from ivory, elephant and rhino, tortoiseshell, etc., as eventually they will be illegal to sell and their value will go right down.

 Coco de Mer, (Lodoicea maldivca) double coconuts which are an astonishing natural sculptural object grown on only two islands of the Republic of the Seychelles.
 It's the largest and heaviest plant seed in the plant world - so long as it is a good round shape and not polished or ground down, should bode well as an interesting, worthwhile desirable purchase and investment and it's quirky.

-My tips are buy things you love and need for the house like farmhouse tables, kitchen tables, chest of drawers, those sort of things because they are much cheaper to buy from an auction room or antiques fair than they are to go to a high street store, and furnish your house with, so for me the auction room is the first port of call.
+My tips are to buy things you love and need for the house like farmhouse tables, kitchen tables, and chest of drawers, those sort of things because they are much cheaper to buy from an auction room or antiques fair than they are to go to a high street store, and furnish your house with, so for me, the auction room is the first port of call.

-You can up-cycle, re-cycle, re-purpose, you can leave as it, just have fun with antiques buy things that puts a smile on your face that you are going to need and use every day and that can be part of your life.
+You can up-cycle, re-cycle, re-purpose, you can leave it as it is, just have fun with antiques buy things that put a smile on your face that you are going to need and use every day and that can be part of your life.

-An average chest of drawers George III Regency chest of drawers could be bow or straight fronted will set you back £400 but it will last a life time and your kids will inherit it and it will as good in another 100 years and will the best investment ever made with a wonderful mahogany which you can't buy anymore, its' well seasoned, well made,made by a cabinet maker in a time when there was no electricity, he was master of his genre, master of his trade just beautifully constructed full of dovetails, beading and inlay that you just don't find today.
+An average chest of drawers George III Regency chest of drawers could be bow or straight fronted will set you back £400 but it will last a lifetime and your kids will inherit it and it will as good in another 100 years and will be the best investment ever made with wonderful mahogany which you can't buy anymore, its' well seasoned, well made, made by a cabinet maker in a time when there was no electricity, he was master of his genre, master of his trade just beautifully constructed full of dovetails, beading and inlay that you just don't find today.
 That for me is a must for anybody.

 How's life at The Table Gallery?